datacamp/testwhat/README.md

 ## Testing this package

 Because `testwhat` depends on proprietary R packages, you can only run the tests on a system that has these packages installed.
-If you have the private Codecov token, you can also upload the coverage results:
+If you have the private [codecov](https://codecov.io/github/datacamp/testwhat) token, you can also upload the coverage results:

 ```R
 # Run the tests locally